Eve Torres: Ambassador (2013–present)

 On December 9, 2013, Torres appeared at the Slammy Award, presenting the Diva of the Year award to The Bella Twins.
 Since April 2014, she has served as an ambassador for WWE.
 Torres appeared on the June 19, 2017 episode of Table for 3 on WWE Network alongside Kelly Kelly and Maryse.
 Torres has also taught her self-defence classes and appeared as a guest speaker at the WWE Performance Center.

 On October 28, 2018, Torres appeared on the pre-show for the first all-women's WWE pay-per-view, WWE Evolution, as well as in a video package during the main broadcast.

-In April 2019, Torres appeared on the Raw Reunion broadcast in a segment with Maria Kanellis, Mike Bennett, and Eric Bischoff, as well as during the finale in-ring at the end of the show with fellow WWE Legends.
+In July 2019, Torres appeared on the Raw Reunion broadcast in a segment with Maria Kanellis, Mike Bennett, and Eric Bischoff, as well as during the finale in-ring at the end of the show with fellow WWE Legends.

 Other media

 In August 2008, Torres, along with fellow WWE Divas Maria and Candice Michelle, appeared on an episode of Sunset Tan.
 On October 2, 2008, Torres and Maria appeared on a special episode of Magic's Biggest Secrets Finally Revealed.
 Torres appeared on the November 3, 2009 episode of Deal or No Deal with Maria and Dolph Ziggler.
 On July 1, 2012, Torres, Kelly, and Michelle McCool appeared on Extreme Weight Loss.
 In 2012, she was part of NBC's celebrity reality competition series called Stars Earn Stripes; she won the competition on September 3, earning over $100,000 for her charity, the United Service Organizations.
 On September 7, 2012, Torres appeared on G4's Attack of the Show for an interview.

 Torres, along with Maryse and Michelle McCool, appeared in the January 2009 issue of Muscle & Fitness magazine.

 On April 30, 2012, it was announced that Torres would be featured in the WWE Studios and Kare Production Project "Les reines du ring" (English: Queens of the Ring), alongside fellow wrestlers The Miz and CM Punk.
 In mid-2013, Torres filmed a role for the film The Scorpion King 4: Quest for Power, which was released in 2015.
 She later earned a role in Matador as Reyna Flores, a journalist reporting on the leading character's career.
 The show was cancelled after a single season.
 In 2016, Torres appeared in the film Skiptrace as a Russian assassin.
 The same year, she appeared in an episode of the Supergirl television series as Maxima.

-Torres has appeared in five WWE console games, including: WWE SmackDown vs. Raw 2010, WWE SmackDown vs. Raw 2011, WWE '12, WWE '13 and WWE 2K23 (DLC).
-She has also appeared in two mobile games, WWE SuperCard and WWE Universe.